Dr. Seyed M. Aghili, Department Head

 - Continue learning new technologies in the computer science area through self-directed professional development or post-graduate education.

-At the time of completion of the computer science program, a student will possess all of the following:
+At the time of completion of the computer science program, graduates of the program will have an ability to:

-The College of Science and Agriculture offers a Master of Science degree in mathematical sciences with a concentration in computer science.
+The College of Science and Agriculture offers a Master of Science in Mathematical Sciences with a concentration in computer science.
 Additional information about this program can be found on the Department of Mathematical Sciences page.
-General information about all graduate programs is available on the William J. Doré, Sr. School of Graduate Studies page.

 ProgramsBachelor of Science